Ready to Succeed?

 Several major banking and financial institutions have recently identified the need for further education and tailored training in the trust management job market.
 Dakota Wesleyan University is now offering a program to prepare individuals for this high-need and growing industry.

-Courses are designed to strengthen oral and written communication skills, enhance an understanding of will, trusts and estates, and sharpen knowledge of financial and digital efforts.
+Courses are designed to strengthen oral and written communication skills, enhance an understanding of wills, trusts and estates, and sharpen knowledge of financial and digital efforts.

 Are you up to the challenge?

 "No one goes to school thinking, ‘I want to be a trust officer,’ until now!
 According to the American Bankers Association, in the next five to 10 years, the trust industry will encounter a retirement wave of trust officers as baby boomers leave their careers.
 The task of filling empty positions is challenged by the growth of the trust industry itself.
 Trusts & Estates magazine, January 2018, ranks South Dakota the highest ranked jurisdiction in the United States in all categories.
 There is a need in our state for trained trust professionals, and the need is now.
 I would encourage students in South Dakota to pursue a rewarding, yet challenging, career in trust where you have the opportunity to learn this kaleidoscopic combination of skills: financial planning, fiduciary and trust administration, investment management, ethics, and tax law and tax planning.
 South Dakota offers domestic and international opportunities with the variety of trust companies we have in our state.
 Dakota Wesleyan University’s trust program is a response to the need in South Dakota and trust industry as a whole."

 Jessica Beavers, senior vice president and trust officer, Sawmill Trust Company, Sioux Falls, S.D.